paths-erc/sacri-lapides-aegypti/src/content/alexandria/index.md

 - Tkackzow, B. 1990.
 “Archaeological source from the earliest churches in Alexandria”, in _Coptic Studies (Act of the Third International Congress of Coptic Studies (Warsaw, 20-25 August 1984)_, 431-435.
 Varsowe.
 - Tkackzow, B. 1993._, The topography of ancient Alexandria.
 An archaeological map_, Varsovie.

-## Textual documentation
+## Epigraphic documentation

-To see/download the list of epigraphic inscriptions related to Alexandria [click here](alexandria_inscription.pdf)
+To see/download the list of epigraphic documentation related to Alexandria [click here](alexandria_inscription.pdf)